Board of Trustees

 Mr. Chann was appointed to the board April 15, 2003.
 His current term expires January 1, 2023.

-Mr. Massey is President of Capital Railroad Contracting Inc. (CRC), a local contracting firm in Boone County.
+Mr. Massey retired as President of Capital Railroad Contracting Inc. (CRC), a local contracting firm in Boone County.
 CRC mainly performs contracting work for the Railroad Industry statewide and utility contracting locally.
-His primary responsibilities are estimating and contract administration along with day-to-day operations.
+His primary responsibilities were estimating and contract administration along with day-to-day operations.
 He has been in the contracting business since 1979 and has owned Capital Railroad Contracting Inc since 1992.

 Mr. Massey received a B.S. degree in Ag Econ from University of Missouri in 1987.
 He also served on the utilities committee for the Associated General Contractors (AGC) of Missouri.